JayAgrawalgit/wordpress-mysql-demo-by-jenkins/README.md

 NAME              READY   STATUS    RESTARTS       AGE helm-jenkins-0    0/2     Running   0               1m
 ```
->It will take 5-10 mins according to your machine Configuration, repeat the 4th command, until the addition of all containers in the pool.
+>It will take 5-10 mins according to your machine Configuration, repeat 4th command, until the addition of all containers in the pool.
 ```final output
 NAME              READY   STATUS    RESTARTS       AGE helm-jenkins-0    2/2     Running   0              10m